 Cannabis Prohibition Stops Progress & Research

-Countries that fail to legalize medical cannabis will fall behind on important progress.
+Countries that cannot legalize medical cannabis will fall behind on important progress.

 Our current understanding of marijuana on a scientific level is lacking, and strict anti-weed laws are largely to blame.

-Legalization also leads to progress in terms of regulating weed for contaminants and proper dosage.
+Legalization also leads to progress in regulating weed for contaminants and proper dosage.